July 13, 2016

 view from our hostel

-Once we found our accommodation, we took off to see the city, instantly submerging within a very vital area that boasts a million of restaurants and bars, all filled close to their capacity.
-Later we learned that it’s the old Jewish district, nowadays the center of nightlife.
+Once we found our accommodation, we set off to see the city, instantly submerging ourselves in a vital area boasting a million restaurants and bars, all close to capacity.
+Later, we learned that it's the old Jewish district, nowadays the center of nightlife.

 In a bit, we were at the Danube riverfront..